oracle-quickstart/oci-apex-workflow-template/README.md

   compartment_id="ocid1.compartment.oc1.."
   ```

   and edit the schema, workspace and user names as desired.
-The defaults look like:
+The default looks like:

   ```
   databases=[